hatappo/vscode-extension-vibe-notes/README.md

 1. **Quick Actions**: Use the icon buttons in the Comments tree view title bar:
    - 🔄 Refresh - Reload comments from file
    - 📄 Open File - Open .local.comments.txt in editor
+   - ☁️ Sync to Git - Save comments to git notes
    - 📄 Copy as Raw
    - 📝 Copy as Markdown
    - {} Copy as JSON